ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 When Webpack v4 was released, its headline was [performance](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4).
 As other folks upgraded their applications to the latest versions of Webpack, many started reporting significant performance improvements.
 We hoped, if we were lucky, that the upgrade could be the silver bullet we needed to get ourselves back in the green.
 A little hopeful, yes, but why shouldn't we take advantage of the latest and greatest?

-The second reason is a little bit more plain.
+The second reason is a little bit more thoughtful.
 The FEI team already had the upgrade to Webpack v4 in its pipeline.
-Being a major version bump, it is possible that any optmizations we find/implement whilst on Webpack v3 will be moot once we upgraded.
+Being a major version bump, it is possible that any optimizations we find/implement whilst on Webpack v3 will be moot once we upgraded.
 Therefore, we felt it better to upgrade now, see what it gives us, and improve things from there.

 Apollo was built with a blend of many different front-end technologies.
 CoffeeScript, TypeScript, AngularJS and Sass are the main ingredients in this blend, complimented by healthy dosages of many other libraries and tools.
 As a result, our Webpack configuration is rather heavy: We have at least 3 different build environments and utilize more than 20 loaders and 9 plugins.